-- Planning your put in and take out: - Northern Air flies into Peace River and if needed, we can pick you up at the airport. - The top end of the river is the Bennett Dam, you will have to enter below the dam.
-The distance from Hudson's Hope to Fort Vermilion is 812 kms, so there are lots of choices for trip duration and locations

-- There is excellent highway access to many put points along the river.
-We can give you current information about the condition of the more remote accesses - A nice average paddling day is 40-50 km for medium exertion - If you want to leave the logistics, planning and details to us, consider one of our guided trips http://www.peacerivercanada.com/peace-river-canoe-kayak-rafting.php - Or if you still want to tackle the trip on your own, Peace River Cabins and Outdoors take care of any part that you don't want to do.
-We offer outfitting, shuttling and pre- and post- trip accommodation. - The hot showers at our facility, or maybe a wood fired hot tub experience, make for a great ending to successful river tripping!
+- Planning your put in and take out: - The top end of the river is the Bennett Dam, you will have to enter below the dam.
+The distance from Hudson's Hope to Fort Vermilion is 812 kms, so there are lots of choices for trip duration and locations. - Site C dam: water access through the Site C dam site has been stopped as of fall 2020.
+This means boat access through the dam site is no longer possible. - Check the Site C Project Website for updated information regarding passage around the site.
+To avoid the area altogether, plan to put in at the Taylor BC landing (Teresa Griffiths Guide 5, see below) - There is excellent highway access to some put points along the river but many gravel access roads and landings can be damaged, impassable or even closed.
+Contact Peace River Cabins and Outdoors current information about the condition of the more remote accesses - A nice average paddling day is 40-50 km for medium exertion - Consult with Peace River Cabins and Outdoors for pre- and post-trip information, current conditions, and for help with logistics, rentals and shuttles. - The hot showers at our facility, or maybe a wood fired hot tub experience, make for a great ending to successful river tripping! - Safety - Communication devices: For some, there is peace of mind to be gained by carrying some kind of communication device on your trip.

-Safety

-- Communication devices: For some, there is peace of mind to be gained by carrying some kind of communication device on your trip.
 Cell phone reception is sporadic along the length of the river but possible.
 Make sure to leave it off when not using to preserve battery power.
 Or carry a mobile charger. - Consider using Peace River Cabins and Outdoors as your emergency rescue contact - Wildlife sightings are common.
 Avoid feeding wildlife and have a plan for food storage